sapphirepp/sapphirepp/doc/pages/quick-start.md

   \frac{\nu}{2} \Delta_{\theta, \varphi} f + S\, .
 $$

-In total, we have four effects that play are important.
+In total, we have four effects at play that are important.
 First, we have @ref sapphirepp::VFP::VFPFlags::spatial_advection "spatial advection", $(\mathbf{u} +
 \mathbf{v}) \cdot \nabla_{x} f$, due to the background plasma velocity
 $\mathbf{u}(\mathbf{x},t)$ and the particle velocity $\mathbf{v}(\mathbf{p})$.